njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/README.md

-This repository, PyCitySchools, contains the files and folders for the PyCitySchools and Pymaceuticals Challenges.
+This repository contains the folders for the PyCitySchools and Pymaceuticals Challenges.